-Stephanie Rosenblatt is the Instruction Coordinator and Education Librarian at the Pollak Library at California State University, Fullerton.
-As an instruction/reference librarian, she works with everyone from incoming freshmen to doctoral candidates.
-She also coordinates the Curriculum Materials Center where she gets to dabble in access services and collection development.
+Stephanie Rosenblatt is an Instruction Librarian and Electronic Resources/Serials Coordinator at Cerritos College in Norwalk, CA. She was the Instruction Coordinator and Education Librarian at the Pollak Library at California State University, Fullerton.
+As an instruction she has worked with everyone from incoming freshmen to doctoral candidates.
 Her research interests include examining student work product in order to understand not only what information sources her students are using but how they are using them.
-She can be contacted at srosenblatt@fullerton.edu
+She can be contacted at srosenblatt@cerritos.edu

 Watkins College of Art & Design in Nashville, TN.
-Virginia serves as the chair of UC Irvine Libraries Image Services Team, where she is helping to integrate visual literacy standards into the outreach mission of the the libraries.
+Virginia served as the chair of UC Irvine Libraries Image Services Team, where she helped to integrate visual literacy standards into the outreach mission of the the libraries.
 Her research interests are in visual literacy and data visualization.

 Click here to see Virginia’s blog, Grass Roots Visual Literacy.